 Prior to joining the staff of Railroad Model Craftsman, his work has appeared in the pages of sister publication Model Railroad News, and in Mainline Modeler, Pacific Rail News, CTC Board, and in historical society magazines for the Rio Grande and Southern Pacific.
 He also provides assistance to a number of model railroad manufacturers with product research and development.
 Harry joined the staff of RMC as an associate editor in 2015, and looks forward to contributing exciting features for years to come.

-At home, Harry enjoys the presence of his wife and offspring, and looks forward to the construction of his next layout based on Southern Pacific’s operations between Oakland, California and Ozol, California of the late 1970s.
+At home, Harry enjoys the presence of his wife and offspring, and looks forward to the construction of his next layout based on Southern Pacific’s operations between Oakland and Ozol, Calif., of the late 1970s.

 Contact Harry K. Wong here.

 Prior to coming to White River Productions, Justin was a reporter and photographer for the Flathead Beacon, a weekly newspaper in Kalispell, Mont., as well as a correspondent for Trains Magazine.
 His work has appeared in railroad publications like Railfan & Railroad, Railroad Heritage, NRHS Bulletin, Railroads Illustrated, Railroad Explorer, and Railpace Newsmagazine.